chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/09-Classes.md

 person.sayName();       // "Nicholas"
 ```

-Here, an anonymous class expression is created and then executed immediately.
-This pattern allows you to use the class syntax for creating singletons without leaving a class reference available for inspection.
+Here, an anonymous class expression is created and then executed immediately. <u>This pattern allows you to use the class syntax for creating singletons without leaving a class reference available for inspection</u>.
 (Remember that `PersonClass` only creates a binding inside of the class, not outside.)
 The parentheses at the end of the class expression are the indicator that you're calling a function while also allowing you to pass in an argument.

 The examples in this chapter so far have focused on classes with methods.
 But you can also create accessor properties on classes using a syntax similar to object literals.